 Employers generally require candidates to take basic appraisal courses, complete long-term on-the-job training, and work enough hours to meet the requirements for licenses or certificates.

-Real property appraisers usually value one property at a time, while assessors value many at once, but both occupations use similar methods and techniques.
+Real property appraisers usually value one property at a time, while assessors value many at once.
+However, both occupations use similar methods and techniques.
 As a result, assessors and appraisers tend to take the same courses for certification.
 In addition to passing a statewide examination, candidates must usually complete a set number of on-the-job hours.

 The credential level determines what type of property a person may appraise.
 The four federal appraiser classifications are as follows:

-Many states offer the Licensed Residential Real Property Appraiser.
+Many states offer the Licensed Residential Appraiser.
 With this license, a qualified person may appraise noncomplex one-to-four unit residences with a value of less than $1 million and complex one-to-four unit residences with a value of less than $250,000.
-A candidate must have the following qualifications to get this certificate:
+A candidate must have the following qualifications to get this license:

-Being a Certified Residential Real Property Appraiser is the minimum requirement to appraise a residential property with a loan amount over $250,000 or any other type of residential property even if the loan amount is less than $250,000.
+Being a Certified Residential Appraiser is the minimum requirement to appraise a one to four unit residential property with a loan amount over $250,000.
 A candidate must have the following qualifications to get this certificate:

-Being a Certified General Real Property Appraiser permits a person to appraise real property of any type and any value.
+Being a Certified General Appraiser permits a person to appraise real property of any type and any value.
 A candidate must have the following qualifications to get this certificate: